Virginia Tech® home

 • Helping to calm the victim down; and

-• Getting the nearest first aid kit.
+• Getting the nearest first aid kit or AED.

 In general, you should not hesitate to help a victim because you are afraid of being sued.
 In Virginia, there are Good Samaritan laws designed to protect volunteers who attempt to help another person.
 In addition, the following guidelines will provide even more protection for you: